arachnidace/arachnidace/README.md

 <div align="center">

-cuddle me <ins>freely</ins>*!* I don't mind if you do

-I am <ins>less likely</ins> to int first, I get really shy if it's someone I haven't warmed up to generally so pls bare with me

-I WILL BLOCK YOU IF I FIND OUT YOU ARE A BOUNDARY BREAKER
+I WILL BLOCK YOU.
+ON SIGHT.
+IF I FIND OUT YOU ARE A BOUNDARY BREAKER

 <div>